Changissnz/nu_merchant_principal/README.md

 a decimal in standard algebraic equations).
-The complexity of the solution, meaning the amount of effort required to obtain the solution and the final form of the solution, removes the bias.
+The complexity of the solution, meaning the amount of effort required to obtain the solution and its the final form, removes the bias.
 The complexity of the solution may also lead to over-fitting, a technical term used to describe solutions that are virtually perfect (no error in